colgansoftware/colgansoftware/README.md

 ## 🚀 What is CLIMax 2026?

-**CLIMax 2026** is a powerful Visual Studio solution wizard that automates the creation of enterprise-grade .NET applications.
-From simple console apps to complex Clean Architecture solutions with full authentication and database integration—VSClimax does it all in minutes, not hours.
+**CLIMax 2026** is a powerful dotnet solution wizard that automates the creation of enterprise-grade .NET applications.
+From simple console apps to complex Clean Architecture solutions with full authentication and database integration—CLIMax 2026 does it all in minutes, not hours.

 ---